2022-03-20

 I must admit that over time I also took a liking in putting beautiful clothes on my player character.
 But that was not to make a chick look sexy so that I the sexually frustrated player could enjoy watching her.
 I did it because I had gone into the role of a woman, and when I imagined myself a woman, I realized a woman would plausibly want to look attractive (which, mind you, doesn't mean slutty).
 In the beginning when Laura was weak, she had to wear the strongest armor she could get her hands on.
 But when she had gotten strong enough, she could afford to discard armor pieces that didn't look good.
 I made her do it because it was a woman's natural behavior.
 I still played in the 1st-person view almost all the time, meaning I didn't look at her all that often.
 I dressed Laura up beautifully in order to make her feel good about herself.

-Overall, getting into the proverbial shoes of a woman went really well.
-I even was dismayed on Laura's behalf because it was so impossible to find beautiful shoes!
+Overall, getting into the role of a woman went really well.
+I became even dismayed on Laura's behalf because it was so impossible to find beautiful shoes!

 Having said all that, I realized at one point, between completing ALAH and completing this commentary, that a number of my Mf erotic or romantic scenes outside ALAH have been written from the woman's point of view.
 During the years I had written scenes involving men and women, I had never realized it, but the fact is that somehow it had come easier to me most of the time to only describe the man's external behavior and his observable reactions, and lay out in detail what the woman thought and felt and intended.